 How to protect against this?
 It's a good idea to assign admin privileges carefully and use roles and custom permissions so that each employee has access to only the features and information they need.
-Make sure that credentials are secured and additionally protected, for example, with multi-factor authentication, which we will talk about later.
-It is also important to be able to trace the activity undertaken from the admin account so that security vulnerabilities can be detected.
+If you want to keep your SaaS secure, make sure that credentials are additionally protected, for example, with multi-factor authentication, which we will talk about later.
+It is also important to be able to trace the activity undertaken from the admin account so that SaaS security vulnerabilities can be detected.

 3. Update in case of employees turnover

 When an employee is leaving the company, it’s always a lot of paperwork and technical issues - you need to cancel benefits such as sports cards or medical packages, collect equipment, change the status of projects and prepare the onboarding of the person who will take over new responsibilities.
 In these situations, it's easy to forget to revoke a departing employee's access to tools and applications.

 Drives and clouds, email addresses, slack, social media accounts, customer information - all of these can be sources of potential leaks, especially if the employee who left the company still has access to login credentials or was logged in on private devices.